IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 Lumdas
 - ==Mangurum - home village
     - was threatened by the thing from ocean?
-    - sacrifice to appease goddess of fate?
+    - sacrifice was actually to Onkeioros? ask Michael what biome the village is. edge of Mirwood?
 - Family + elders
 - Earl Sweatshirt
 - Goddess of Fate